Kotlin/KEEP/proposals/jvm-meta-annotations-artifact.md

 ElementType.METHOD, ElementType.FIELD,
 ElementType.PARAMETER, ElementType.LOCAL_VARIABLE

+*NB:* Having ElementType.TYPE_USE among their target is questionable since it's unknown how that would work with bytecode version 50.0 (JDK 1.6).

 And semantics when being applied to types is just the same as for analogue from `org.jetbrains.annotations` (see [more](https://github.com/JetBrains/kotlin/blob/master/spec-docs/flexible-java-types.md#more-precise-type-information-from-annotations) about types enhancement)